Based at the downtown Northwestern Memorial Hospital, a 600-bed tertiary referral

 The cardiovascular imaging research group has a number of ongoing projects, from which the fellow can choose.
 These include: development of cardiac MRI techniques at 3T, ultrafast cardiac MRI techniques using parallel imaging, stress myocardial perfusion at 1.5T and 3T, Time-resolved MR angiography, MR angiography at 3T, MR-guided catheter-based angiography of the coronary arteries, high-resolution CT angiography of the coronary arteries, calcium detection on replaced cardiac valves using gated CT, functional assessment of the heart using gated-CT.
 The fellow receives at least one dedicated research day per week.
 There is a research meeting one day per week, during which research personnel meet to discuss progress on the various projects.

-All positions for 2017-2018 and 2018-2019 have been filled.
-We are currently accepting applications for two open positions to begin July 1, 2019.
-This fellowship program is non-ACGME and does not participate in the match.
+We are currently accepting applications for two open position to begin July 1,

 Qualifications: Completion of a radiology residency or cardiology fellowship, USMLE steps 1-3, and ECFMG certification are prerequisites for acceptance.

-If you are interested in applying to this fellowship program, please send the following materials to the fellowship coordinator, Monica Korell, at email@example.com:
+If you are interested in applying to this fellowship program, please send the following materials to the fellowship coordinator.

 - Download and complete the Graduate Medical Education Application